Logo

 Hiding page blocks/links from appearing on a page

 There are a few reasons why you might want to hide pages on your Notion site.
 For example if you only want to show links in a navbar and hide any page links in the contents of the page itself.
-Whilst we will be adding support for this feature soon, it can be achieved using a bit of custom code.

 Invalid page routes